-All Courses Approved by NCBTMB and Florida Massage Board and reported to CE Broker
+All Courses Approved by NCBTMB and by GEORGIA and FLORIDA Massage Boards and reported to CE Broker

 Each one day corresponds to day 1, 2, or 3 of the Level 1 course (see below) and follows the sequence described in the Level 1 booklet.
 A student may take one, two, or all three one-day workshops, but they must be taken in order.
 Note that it takes all three days to be the equivalent of the Level 1 course.
 Each one-day course gives 8 CE Hours.